ceres-solver/ceres-solver/docs/source/nnls_modeling.rst

    the gradient vector is the sum of the sizes of all the parameter blocks.
 If a parameter block has a local parameterization, then it contributes "LocalSize" entries to the gradient vector.

+   **NOTE** This function cannot be called while the problem is being solved, for example it cannot be called from an :class:`IterationCallback` at the end of an iteration during a solve.

 .. class:: Problem::EvaluateOptions